Design the cities of tomorrow & Advance your knowledge in project management

 The Master of Project Management degree component is internationally recognised by the Royal Institution of Chartered Surveyors (RICS) and the Project Management Institute (PMI).
 The Master of Project Management is accredited by the Australian Institute of Project Management (AIPM).

-The Master of City Planning/Master of Project Management is accredited by the Planning Institute of Australia (PIA).
+The Master of City Planning/Master of Project Management is accredited by the Planning Institute of Australia (PIA), RICS, PMI (GAC), and The Australian Institute of Project Management (AIPM).